-Highway 74 - 7th Street/Ellis Avenue Neighborhood [Neighborhood 1] contains about 114 gross acres (about 99 net acres), and is designated as a Mixed-Use Area (MUA), with a required 30% Highest Density Residential (HHDR) component.
+Highway 74 - 7th Street/Ellis Avenue Neighborhood [Neighborhood 1] contains about 132 gross acres (about 116 net acres), and is designated as a Mixed-Use Area (MUA), with a required minimum 50% Highest Density Residential (HHDR) component.
 This neighborhood lies along both sides of Highway SR-74, between 7th Street at its northern end and Ellis Avenue at its southern end.
-It is bounded on the west by Neitzel Road and Clayton Street, and partly on the east by Bellamo Lane.
+It is bounded on the west by Neitzel Road and Clayton Street, and partly on the east by Bellamo Road.
 It is almost completely surrounded by the City of Perris.
-This neighborhood's mixture of land uses should include commercial and job-producing uses that would serve surrounding neighborhoods by providing shopping and job opportunities.
-Open space uses, including parks and trails, can be integrated into the neighborhood designs to provide buffers between this neighborhood's more intense development and neighborhood designs to fretail, restaurants, offices, and multi-family housing, resulting in a walkable neighborhood.
+Existing conditions include scattered low density single family residences, light industrial uses (and automotive repair and recycling facilities), and vacant lots.
+This neighborhood's mixture of land uses should include commercial and job-producing uses that would serve surrounding neighborhood designs to provide buffers between this neighborhood's more intense development and neighboring rural uses.
+Because of its mixed-use characteristics, this neighborhood would be designed to promote a village-style mix of retail, restaurants, offices, and multi-family housing, resulting in a walkable neighborhood.
 Currently, there is a bus stop along SR-74 which allows for the opportunity to expand transit services and provide more bus stops and more bus services in the future.
+In addition, this neighborhood is located only about one mile west of the Downtown Perris Station of the new Perris Valley Line Metrolink commuter rail service.